Farm Raw Product Wholesalers

 Recent Developments

-- Producer prices for farm raw products wholesalers tumbled 15.1% in July compared to a year ago, according to the latest US Bureau of Labor Statistics data.
-The decline in industry producer prices followed a steep 21.1% year-over-year drop in sales in June.
-Meanwhile, employment by the industry grew 1.6% year over year in July but remains about 7% lower than eight years ago, BLS data show.
-Wholesale prices for farm raw products have tumbled from their highs in 2022 when Russia’s invasion of Ukraine drove up prices for grains, oilseeds, and other commodity products.
+- Producer prices for distributors of farm raw products jumped 15.1% in September compared to a year ago, according to the latest US Bureau of Labor Statistics data.
+The double-digit rise in industry producer prices followed a similarly steep decline in wholesale prices year-over-year in July, as the market experiences considerable sales volatility.
+Meanwhile, employment by the industry grew 2.2% year over year in September, BLS data show.
+Sales of farm raw products have tumbled from their highs in 2022 when Russia’s invasion of Ukraine drove up prices for grains, oilseeds, and other commodity products.

 - Updated projections for 2024 farm income don’t look quite as gloomy as they did earlier this year, AgWeb’s Farm Journal reports, citing new data from the Economic Research Service (ERS).
 New numbers from the ERS show that net cash farm income for 2024 will fall by about $12 billion, down about 7% from 2023, and net farm income will fall by $6.5 billion or 4.4%.
 That’s compared to ERS projections released in February that suggested net farm income would fall 26%.
 The primary cause for 2024’s decline in farm income is commodity prices.
 Cash receipts or sales are expected to fall by $27.7 billion.
 When combined with the inventory adjustment for crops, the value of crop production is forecast to decrease by $25.6 billion from 2023, with the largest decline coming from corn and soybeans.
 Fertilizer expenses for crop farmers are expected to fall by almost 10%.